 This isn’t just about agreeing on the final project deliverables, it’s about knowing how the project ties into your organization’s long-term vision.

 Understanding the “why” behind your project will keep the project team aligned on the overall strategy and make sure the right tasks are prioritized.
 Clear communication starts by getting on the same page about things before execution starts.

-Kickoff meetings, SMART goal-setting, and progress updates are great for promoting transparency and confidence across the team when it comes to reaching short and long-term goals.
-Plus, it reinforces collaboration in every stage of your project by ensuring team members aren’t stuck in their own silos day in and day out.
+Project kickoff meetings, SMART goal-setting, and progress updates are great for promoting transparency and confidence across the team when it comes to reaching short and long-term goals.
+Plus, it reinforces collaboration in every stage of your project by ensuring each team member isn’t stuck in their own silos day in and day out.

 When it comes to new ideas, there are never too many cooks in the kitchen—it’s critical as a project manager to empower members to share their thoughts.